lgatellier/hookbridge/README.md

 ### Outputs
 The output rules describes which HTTP endpoints must be called when a request is received on the route endpoint.

-The `output` property is a JSON object list.
-Each object describe an endpoint to call.
-The available JSON object properties are :
+The `output` property is a JSON object.
+Each property of this object describes an endpoint to call.
+The property key is the output rule name (for logging/error handling), while the property value is a JSON object whose properties are :
-- `name` : The rule name (for logging/error handling)
 - `url` : webhook destination endpoint
 - `headers` (optional): the HTTP headers to set when sending a request to this endpoint.
 This property is a JSON object, with a key/value pair for each request header definition
 - `body`: the JSON body to be sent to this endpoint